 This list will occasionally be updated with tips for securing insecure environments, some that can’t be secured using best practices.
 These solutions may fix certain Security issues, but keep in mind best practices work the best.
+Some of these fixes are also for situations that you weren’t even aware were secure (such as the common myth that Linux is secure by default)

 Shared workstations and usernames